linagora/openpaas-esn/doc/REST_community.md

 - 204 No content
 - 401 Unauthorized.
 The user is not authenticated on the platform.
 - 403 Forbidden.
-The user can not delete the community.
+The user can not delete the community: Only the community creator can delete the community.

 **Request:**